Caswell County, North Carolina: Early history, settlement, and growth

 Enslaved Black people in the region were primarily forced to do agricultural work, with some working as domestic laborers and a smaller number performing skilled labor.
 The local economy thrived due to their labor as tobacco production grew; however, the brutal and oppressive conditions that enslaved inhabitants faced led many to use escape, violent resistance, or theft of food and goods to survive.

-Enduring harsh conditions under forced labor, Black inhabitants maintained resilience through cultural practices, family bonds, and subtle acts of resistance such as work slowdowns.
-They held on to their cultural heritage and found strength in their family or social ties, which provided emotional support and a sense of community.
+Amid these brutal conditions, including the enforcement of local slave patrols and public corporal punishment, Black inhabitants maintained resilience through cultural practices, family and community bonds, and subtle acts of resistance such as work slowdowns.
+These cultural and social networks provided emotional support and a shared sense of identity.

 By 1800, nearly one-third (32%) of Caswell County's population was enslaved.

 The earliest white settlers in the mid-18th century were primarily yeoman farmers and planters.
 Later in the century, they were joined by middle-class settlers—historically referred to as the "new families."

 Yeoman farmers accounted for more than half of the settler population.
 Few if any were enslavers at this time.
 The yeomanry owned small family farms and lived in log homes.
 They farmed for subsistence, with surpluses going toward debt settlement or bartering for goods.
 Relying on the skilled and unskilled labor of family members, neighbors, and others, they supported the local agricultural economy by linking farms to early grist mills and sawmills.

 Yeoman farmers' economic independence reflected the region's social structure, which provided opportunities for advancement to settlers.
 For example, North Carolina's lack of a rigid class system enabled migrants to attain prominent government roles more easily.
 This particularly attracted middle-class settlers mainly from Virginia to the area, some of whom later became sheriffs, justices, militia officers, and state legislators.

 Middle-class families, representing a smaller proportion of the settler population, played an important role in the area's early economic and social development.
 Families including the Coles, Holts, Stephens, and Upchurches were among the "new families" that contributed much to local prosperity by fostering business, trade, and settlement in and around Leasburg, Milton, and (later) Yanceyville.

 Due to the influx of the middle class, entrepreneurship and craftsmanship became prevalent in the area, with many settlers engaging in local trades and artisanal production.
 The new settlers relied on family labor and other workers, also on their small farms, but many later adopted enslaved labor as their prosperity grew.

 The planter class, or gentry, represented the upper class and comprised the smallest segment of the white settler population.
 Most came from prosperous families, owned extensive landholdings, and were influenced by Enlightenment ideas.
 Through land ownership, agriculture, enslaved labor, and other means, they accumulated wealth and wielded influence that shaped the region's economic, political, and cultural landscape.